 It’s a very cool toy where your child can pull the little flower and invert the pouch.
 You can also store or hide things in the pouch, which is always a lot of fun at this age.
 The pouch material is also crinkly, offering up a fun sensory experience.

-I couldn’t find a pouch like it on Amazon, but in the spirit of hiding things in a bag and having a sensory experience, I found a suitable dupe.
+I couldn’t find a pouch like it on Amazon, but in the spirit of hiding things in a bag and having a sensory experience, I found a suitable alternative.

 This is the Educational Insights Teachable Touchables – it’s 20 different sensory beanbags, all stored in a drawstring bag.
 Your child can explore the different textures – scratchy, slippery, silky, soft – and have fun putting the beanbags back into the drawstring pouch.

-While this toy isn’t a perfect dupe (and the fabric isn’t as lovely as the Lovevery kind), I think you can enjoy some of the same educational and developmental benefits!
+While this toy isn’t a perfect alternative (and the fabric isn’t as lovely as the Lovevery kind), I think you can enjoy some of the same educational and developmental benefits!

 Wooden Peg Drop

 With the Lovevery Wooden Peg Drop, your baby gets to have fun putting the peg in the hole – an activity this age range absolutely loves.
 But it goes beyond that and includes this little tab that your child can pull to release all the pegs and watch them fall.

 That really extends the “life” of this toy, because at 11-12 months, just the peg part is a lot of fun.
 But as they get older, pulling the tab and watching the pegs fall – and doing it all over again – keeps the fun going.